Sirlizard/net-umbrella/README.md

 3) URL/local storage (quick dev/testing)

 	- URL param: `?mapsKey=YOUR_PUBLIC_BROWSER_KEY_HERE`
-	- Or paste it once in the Locations page prompt; it’s saved to `localStorage`.
+	- Or paste it once in the Events page prompt; it’s saved to `localStorage`.

 Notes:
 - `.env.local` and `.env` are git-ignored, so your keys stay out of the repo.